-The simplest way to explain the legacy system is to say that it is a system that does not perform the way it was designed to.
+The simplest way to explain the legacy software is to say that it is a system that does not perform the way it was designed to.
 It is not always about the system’s age, it is more about the system’s performance.
-Sure, technologies get outdated with time, but even a solution implemented yesterday can become legacy tomorrow if executed poorly.
+Sure, technologies get outdated with time, but even a solution implemented yesterday can become a legacy one tomorrow if executed poorly.
 Such a system cannot keep up with your business objectives.
-You might have already experienced problems maintaining it, it drags down the user experience, it is hard to support, and it cannot handle the increasing amounts of data.
-You do not benefit from the system, and its flaws already hinder your business performance.
-That is where legacy software modernization comes in.

 average software product lifespan

 • Maintenance and support.
-The cost of maintenance frequently exceeds the cost of development in just five years after the system launch;
+The cost of maintenance frequently exceeds the cost of development in just five years after the system launch.

 • Integration and compliance.
 Most regulations get updated on a yearly basis and failure to meet the requirements posted by regulatory organs may cost you millions in penalties.